Cecure-Intelligence-Limited/cil-internship-cohort-04/Busayo.Akanni/module-2/02Task-lambda-stepfunction/B-Task-Ansible/README.md

    will be created too.

 2. Run `ansible-playbook playbook.yml`.
-It will create a Cloudformation stack in your AWS account called `my-lambda-function` that runs the example Lambda function every day at 08:00 UTC, logging "Hello World".
+It will create a Cloudformation stack in your AWS account called `PythonHelloFunction` that runs the example Lambda function every day at 08:00 UTC, logging "Hello World".